Literacy Business Plan Template

 Website

-We will build our website using Wix, as it is user-friendly and allows for easy maintenance.
-Our website will not only provide information about our services but will also serve as a platform for online registration and resource sharing.
-We will also consider Squarespace for its aesthetic appeal and features tailored to portfolio displays, especially if we develop educational materials for sale.
+We will build our website using Wix, since it is straightforward and easy to maintain.
+The site will provide information about our services and also handle online registration and resource sharing.
+We will also consider Squarespace for its design features, especially if we develop educational materials for sale.

 Marketing Details

-Our marketing strategy will encompass digital marketing and social media efforts.
-We will use Semrush for optimizing our online presence through improved SEO practices.
-For email marketing campaigns, we will use HubSpot, enabling targeted outreach to potential clients and partners.
+Our marketing strategy covers digital marketing and social media.
+We will use Semrush to improve our SEO and online visibility.
+For email campaigns, we will use HubSpot for targeted outreach to potential clients and partners.

 Industry Trends